Bgeninatti/frontend-challenge-3/DOCS.md

 # DOCS
-The bots builder is the most powerful tool created by Landbot.
+The bots builder is the most powerful tool created by Landbot, and so the most complex.
 A bot is a graph of nodes connected to each other.
 Each node may be a simple message, a send email task, etc...

 ## BOT MODEL
 A bot contains nodes and connections.
-A special node with `id: 'bot_start'` is required to get the bot starter point.
+A special node with `id: 'bot_start'` is required to get a bot's starter point.
 ```
 {
   "nodes": {